Applying for RealMaths - Double MSc Degree Programme in Mathematics for Real World Applications

 Professional experience, awards of honour with regard to age

-In case of equal score reached by two candidates, the Committee agrees to try and maintain gender balance firstly, geographical balance secondly.
+In case of an equal score reached by two candidates, the Committee agrees to try and maintain gender balance firstly, and geographical balance secondly.

-Selection list for the 2021 intake of the InterMaths programme will be available in this page (see the deadlines above).
+Selection lists will be available on this page (see the deadlines above).

 Application procedure